Menu

 Is Mesothelioma Curable?

 Mesothelioma is a fatal disease.
-Even if caught early, mesothelioma is currently not curable.
-In very rare cases, mesothelioma can go into remission partially, meaning the cancer is still present but not active.
+Even if caught early, mesothelioma is not currently curable.
+In very rare cases, it can partially go into remission, meaning the cancer is still present but not active.
 Treatment options are available to extend a patient’s life and make side effects more manageable.

-Certain treatment options are associated with improved survival rates, including the combination of surgery with chemotherapy.
+Specific treatment options are associated with improved survival rates, including combining surgery with chemotherapy.
 One technique is called hyperthermic intraperitoneal chemotherapy (HIPEC).
-During the procedure, doctors first remove pleural tumors and cancerous tissue with surgery, followed by the application of heated chemotherapy directly to the site.
+During the HIPEC procedure, doctors first remove pleural tumors and cancerous tissue with surgery, followed by applying heated chemotherapy directly to the site.
 This advanced procedure can improve survival rates among mesothelioma patients.
 Many mesothelioma patients who undergo this procedure live longer than five years.

 Some life-extending treatment options can be too invasive for certain patients.
 Without qualifying for procedures like HIPEC, patients in later stages can undergo non-curative treatments designed to make side effects less intense.
 These palliative treatments, including pain medication, manage mesothelioma symptoms near death.